 - Environmental, or ‘E’ in ESG, looks at the impact of resource consumption of any business on the environment like carbon footprint and waste water discharge, among other environmental impacting activities.

 - ‘S’ or Social criteria looks at how business interacts with communities where it operates.
 It also looks at internal policies related to labour, diversity and inclusion policies, among others

 - ‘G’ or Governance relates to internal practices and policies that lead to effective decision making and legal compliance.
-ESG facilitates top-line growth in the long run, attracts talent, reduces costs, and forge a sense of trust amongst consumers.
+ESG facilitates top-line growth in the long run, attracts talent, reduces costs, and forges a sense of trust amongst consumers.

-There are different reporting frameworks which are easily available and help companies to disclose ESG related information.
+There are different reporting frameworks which are easily available and help companies to disclose ESG-related information.
 Some of the most commonly used ones are: